Get money-saving tips in your inbox.

 Start by determining what value your vehicle has and whether it may be worth keeping for a while longer.

-According to Consumer Reports, vehicles typically depreciate by 64% within the first five years and some even faster.
-That means a car that once cost $34,000 would lose $21,760 in value over that period.
+According to Car Nation Canada, a brand-new car will depreciate between 40 to 50% in the first five years of ownership.
+That means a car that once cost $34,000 would lose between $13,600 and $17,000 in value.
 So, would it be worth keeping?
 It depends.

 If you have financed a large portion of the price of your car, there may be a fine line between when you can pay off the loan, the value that has depreciated, and the amount you can make by selling your vehicle.
 If you wait too long, your car’s value may decrease so much that you can’t use any of its value toward a reasonable trade-in or selling price.